google/benchmark/README.md

 $ make
 ```

-Note that Google Benchmark requires GTest to build and run the tests.
+Note that Google Benchmark requires Google Test to build and run the tests.
 This
-dependency can be provided three ways:
+dependency can be provided two ways:

-* Checkout the GTest sources into `benchmark/googletest`.
+* Checkout the Google Test sources into `benchmark/googletest` as above.
 * Otherwise, if `-DBENCHMARK_DOWNLOAD_DEPENDENCIES=ON` is specified during
   configuration, the library will automatically download and build any required
   dependencies.
-* Otherwise, if nothing is done, CMake will use `find_package(GTest REQUIRED)`
-  to resolve the required GTest dependency.

 If you do not wish to build and run the tests, add `-DBENCHMARK_ENABLE_GTEST_TESTS=OFF`
 to `CMAKE_ARGS`.